slacy/blog/content/Introduction.md

 Title: Introduction
-Tags: Tensorflow From The Ground Up## Introduction Hello and welcome!
+Tags: Tensorflow From The Ground Up
+Date: 1/27/2017 5:30pm
+Author: slacy## Introduction
+Hello and welcome!
 I'm Steve, and I'm an experienced Software Engineer, and I'm learning [Tensorflow](https://tensorflow.org).

 One of the biggest questions that I had was: